o-t-w/blog/src/content/blog/using-emoji-on-the-web.md

 description: Probably more than you ever wanted to know about emoji
 ---

+*This article was updated on 14th November 2024*

 By default, most browsers utilise whichever emoji font is provided by the underlying operating system.
 Browsers running on ChromeOS and most Android devices will render Google’s Noto Color Emoji.
 On iOS and macOS, browsers will use [Apple Color Emoji](https://emojipedia.org/apple/), and on Windows it’ll be [Microsoft Segoe Color Emoji](https://emojipedia.org/microsoft/).
 Firefox on Windows and Linux is an exception in that it bundles [Twitter’s Twemoji font](https://github.com/mozilla/twemoji-colr) and uses that instead of Segoe.

 When you use an emoji character within HTML markup it usually *just works*: an emoji gets rendered.
 There are, however, edge cases and issues to be aware of.
 Nolan Lawson posted an article in 2022 titled [*The struggle of using native emoji on the web*](https://nolanlawson.com/2022/04/08/the-struggle-of-using-native-emoji-on-the-web/).
 The issues he raised: